 PHIL 125.
 Philosophy of Science.
-A study of the philosophical problems that arise in the sciences: how claims are justified, the limits and styles of explanation, identifying pseudoscience, values in science, unity and diversity of the sciences, and science's impact on our world view.
+Study of the philosophical problems that arise in the sciences: how claims are justified, the limits and styles of explanation, identifying pseudoscience, values in science, unity and diversity of the sciences, and science's impact on our world view.
 3 units.

 PHIL 126.
-Philosophy of Biology.
-A study of the philosophical basis of the biological sciences: the power and limits of evolution as a scientific explanation; Darwinism, its refinements, alternatives and critics; the origin and nature of life; the scope of evolution as an explanation, including critical investigations of evolutionary psychology and sociobiology.
+The Meanings of Evolution.
+Study of the philosophical basis of the biological sciences: the power and limits of evolution as a scientific explanation; Darwinism, its refinements, alternatives and critics; the origin and nature of life; the scope of evolution as an explanation, including critical investigations of evolutionary psychology and sociobiology.
 3 units.

 PHIL 131.
 Philosophy of Religion.
-An inquiry into the concepts and presuppositions of religion.
+Inquiry into the concepts and presuppositions of religion.
 3 units.

 PHIL 136.
 Philosophy of Art.
-An inquiry into the nature of art, beauty and criticism, with critical consideration of representative theories.
+Inquiry into the nature of art, beauty and criticism, with critical consideration of representative theories.
 3 units.

 PHIL 145A.
 Chinese Philosophy.
-A survey of the major philosophical traditions of China and Japan, focusing on concepts of nature, man, society, freedom and knowledge.
+Survey of the major philosophical traditions of China and Japan, focusing on concepts of nature, man, society, freedom and knowledge.
 Special attention will be given to Confucianism, Taoism, Buddhism, and recent philosophical movements.
 Taught alternate semesters with PHIL 145B.
 Prerequisite: Passing score on the WPE.
 3 units.

 PHIL 145B.
 Indian Philosophy.
-A survey of the major schools of Indian philosophical development.
+Survey of the major schools of Indian philosophical development.
 Taught alternate semesters with PHIL 145A.
 Prerequisite: Passing score on the WPE.
 3 units.